COVESA/Open1722/examples/acf-can/ebpf-benchmarking-extensive/README.md

 //go:generate go run github.com/cilium/ebpf/cmd/bpf2go -target arm64 -cflags "-I/usr/include/aarch64-linux-gnu -I/usr/include/" CANTrace eBPF/bpf.c
 ```

 When using the go:generate command with bpf2go, the -target flag specifies the architecture for which the eBPF program will be compiled.
 The supported targets are categorized by their endianness.
+Also adjust the path to includes.
+For instance, for target amd64, the default include path is /usr/include/x86_64-linux-gnu.

 #### Possible Targets